coverallsapp/orb/README.md

 ### Simple

-Build and upload to Coveralls in single job.
+Build and upload to Coveralls in a single job.
 Demo: https://github.com/coverallsapp/actions-demo

 ```yaml